C

 For customers seeking a highly secure, high availability solution for their office systems, placing your equipment in a data center is a sound investment.
 Colocation Hosting is suitable for businesses who desire remote backup of data, a disaster recovery solution or business continuity insurance policy.
 Outages can translate into significant losses for an organization and data center colocation can reduce such risks while vastly increasing productivity.

-Get free IP space included in the purchase of any new colocation!
+Current promotions includes free IPv4 space in the purchase of new service.

 NYC COLOCATION: